What is DFS?

 Setting Up DFS In Your Environment

 Let’s walk through setting up Windows DFS.
+Follow along with Lex in the companion video.
 If reading is not your thing, check out the video tutorial above that goes through these same steps.
 The following steps assume that you already have both of your servers set up.
 You’ll just be setting up roles and replication.

 Let’s start with your first server:

 Open Site Manager, Manage>Add Roles and Features.
 This will open the add roles and features wizard, click next to start set up.

 Select server, in our example that will be SITE1.